PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 ### Award Ceremony

-The award ceremony for the youth art contest will take place on Saturday morning, February 22, 2025, at the Tualatin River National Wildlife Refuge.
-Stay tuned for more details.
+The award ceremony for the youth art contest will take place on February 22, 2025 at 10am, at the Tualatin River National Wildlife Refuge.
+The popular guided trail tour will be provided to all attendees after the ceremony.

 ### Program Overview: